szkiba/tygor/README.md

 The [default HTML outer document](internal/doc/outer.html) is a good starting point for creating your own HTML outer document.

+Documentation for extensions usually includes common sections.
+For example, how to build k6 with the extension, or download pre-built k6 binaries, etc.

+For different extensions, these boilerplate documentation sections differ almost only in the extension name and the repository URL.
+Consequently, these sections can be easily generated.

+The [`doc`](#tygor-doc) subcommand can generate these boilerplate sections if the necessary parameters (eg repository name) are specified or detected.
+Thus, the extension developer does not have to write these sections, and if the tooling changes (e.g. the xk6 tool changes or improves), they are simply re-generable.

+By default, GitHub repository and generateable boilerplate sections are automatically detected.
+This is done by examining the git configuration, the GitHub workflows configuration, and the examples directory.

 **parse**

 The [`parse`](#tygor-parse) subcommand simply displays (or writes to a file) the API model in JSON format.
 With its use, the API model can be processed by external programs without the complexity of TypeScript parsing.